Brian Blessed: Early life

 Blessed was born on 9 October 1936 at Montagu Hospital in Mexborough, West Riding of Yorkshire, the son of William Blessed, a socialist coal miner at Hickleton Main Colliery (and himself the son of a coal miner) and cricketer for the Yorkshire second team, and Hilda (née Wall).
 He had a brother, Alan, seven years younger, and the pair "went everywhere together" when they were growing up.
 Alan Blessed died from leukaemia aged 52; their mother died aged 87, and their father died aged 99.
 Blessed's great-great-grandfather, Jabez Blessed, was the father of 13 children and worked as a china and glass dealer in Brigg, Lincolnshire; many of Blessed's relatives hail from Brigg.

-Blessed went to Bolton on Dearne Secondary Modern School, and completed his national service in the RAF Regiment, in Bicester, before enrolling at the Bristol Old Vic Theatre School in 1956.
+Blessed went to Bolton on Dearne Secondary Modern School, where he was the school boxing champion and captain of the football and cricket teams.
+When he was 14, his father was involved in a mining accident and endured a long and painful recovery; his mother then suffered a nervous breakdown and had to go to hospital for electric shock treatment, which forced him to leave school and find work as an undertaker's assistant and, later, as a plasterer.
+He then completed his national service in the RAF Regiment, in Bicester, before winning a scholarship to study drama at the Bristol Old Vic Theatre School in 1956.